fetis/30-seconds-of-angular/snippets/router-custom-preloading.md

 # Content
 Angular allows us to control the way module preloading is handled.

-There are 2 strategies provided by **@angular/router**: `PreloadAllModules` and `NoPreloading` strategies.
-The last one is enabled by default, only preloading lazy modules on demand.
+There are 2 strategies provided by **@angular/router**: `PreloadAllModules` and `NoPreloading`.
+The latter enabled by default, only preloading lazy modules on demand.

 We can override this behavior by providing custom preloading strategy: In the example below we preload all included modules if the connection is good.